-India, a traditionally maritime country with rich maritime heritage, has an Exclusive Economic Zone (EEZ) of about 2.37 million km2 wherein India enjoy the exclusive legal right to utilize all living and non-living resources.
+India, a traditionally maritime country with rich maritime heritage, has an Exclusive Economic Zone (EEZ) of more than 2 million sq km wherein India enjoy the exclusive legal right to utilize all living and non-living resources.
 The project mainly focuses on mapping the entire EEZ of India using the state-of-the art technologies of Multibeam apart from systematic sediment sampling and its analysis.
 The entire EEZ have been divided into two areas viz. deep water areas (> 500 m water depth) and shallow water areas (< 500 m water depth).

 This is a continuing programme of the Ministry spill over from the 10th plan and will be continued during the 12th Five Year Plan.
 By implementing the programme, a clear picture of our exclusive economic zone will emerge.
 The comprehensive detailed bathymetric map of the EEZ will be helpful to mariners, navigators, planners, fisheries and mineral resource, researchers and many more.
 This benefit would be enormous as the information on EEZ is essential for all round development of the coastal regions.